dima-brook/XP.network-Elrond-Migration/TESTING.md

 ## Docker Test Environment

-WARN: the current Dockerfile is not up-to-date for bridge-test-ui
+WARN: the current Dockerfile is not up-to-date for bridge-test-ui, checkout to `001fccfa11d7fd100916410520cd2a3b0ec085c8` for command line based test utility

 WARN: The current docker image uses a local copy of erdpy due to testnet issues.
 We are investigating the issue with the remote distribution.